Massachusetts Institute of Technology

 Lab Objectives:

 This lab exercise has two primary purposes: (1) to acquaint you with the computing environment and basic GIS and relational database tools that we will be using this semester, and (2) to introduce you to relational joins and database queries using the structured query language (SQL).
-For many of the 11.523 lab exercises, we we use parcel data, sales data, and building footprints for East Boston to estimate and visualize the spatial variation in land value and some of the amenity and accessibility characteristics that influence land value.
+For many of the 11.523 lab exercises, we use parcel data, sales data, and building footprints for East Boston to estimate and visualize the spatial variation in land value and some of the amenity and accessibility characteristics that influence land value.
 Today, we will get started by using ArcScene to visualize the built form of East Boston by extruding building footprints to the building heights that were estimated using LIDAR data.
 Developing useful estimates of land value involves more analysis and computation since zoning, building type, point-of-interest locations, and other factors can complicate the estimation and visualization.
 We will get to this in later labs.

 If someone else has already assembled, cleaned, and cross-referenced all the data and tools that you need, then 'urban analytics' does not look too hard.
 But urban planners tend to ask questions that have not already been answered, and much of the task involves finding, filtering, manipulating, and merging data acquired from several different sources.
 For sizeable datasets, these steps require a deeper understanding of data management tools, location tagging, and data structure.
 To get started with some of these skills, we will focus on a 'relational' data model of linked tables and the use of 'structured query language' (SQL) to query relational databases.
-For these SQL queries, we will use a set of seven, small tables that are similar in structure and content to the types of information about property ownership and landuse that are maintained by most local assessing and planning offices.
-We will use MS-Access, Excel, and, eventually, Oracle and PostgresSQL to examine this small 'toy' database of illustrative parcel, zoning, and tax tables.
+For these SQL queries, we will use a set of seven, small tables that are similar in structure and content to the types of information about property ownership and land use that are maintained by most local assessing and planning offices.
+We will use MS-Access, Excel, and, eventually, PostgresSQL to examine this small 'toy' database of illustrative parcel, zoning, and tax tables.

-For those who would like to brush up on your familiarity with ArcGIS, we suggest the first few lab exercises from past versions of 11.188 and/or 11.205 or 11.520 ( the prerequisites for this course) and/or some of the 'virtual campus' tutorials that ESRI provides.
+For those who would like to brush up on your familiarity with ArcGIS, we suggest the first few lab exercises from past versions of 11.188 and/or 11.205 or 11.520 (the prerequisites for this course) and/or some of the 'virtual campus' tutorials that ESRI provides.
 The first two 11.188 lab exercises from last Spring are here:

-Exercise #1: http://mit.edu/11.188/www12/labs/lab1
+Exercise #1: http://mit.edu/11.188/www17/labs/lab1

-Exercise #2: http://mit.edu/11.188/www12/labs/lab2
+Exercise #2: http://mit.edu/11.188/www17/labs/lab2

-The exercises from 11.205 and 11.520 are available on Stellar: https://stellar.mit.edu/S/course/11/fa12/11.205/index.html
+The exercises from 11.205 and 11.520 are available on Stellar: https://stellar.mit.edu/S/course/11/fa15/11.205/index.html

 You can obtain passwords for the virtual campus exercises from the MIT library staff in the GIS lab location in Rotch Library.
-For m ore information of GIS assistance from the MIT Libraries see: http://libraries.mit.edu/gis
+For more information of GIS assistance from the MIT Libraries see: http://libraries.mit.edu/gis

 Additional Background Material:

-Additional in-class lab notes are available here: http://mit.edu/11.521/www/11.521_day1_notes13.html
+Additional in-class lab notes will be available here: http://mit.edu/11.521/www/labs/lab1/11.521_day1_notes18.html

-For an example of a recent DUSP dissertation that analyzed voluminous, spatially detailed datasets using many of the spatial data management and advanced GIS methods learned in this class, see Mi Diao's PhD dissertation, "Sustainable Metropolitan Growth Strategies: Exploring the Role of the Built Environment" (Sept.
+For an example of a DUSP dissertation that analyzed voluminous, spatially detailed datasets using many of the spatial data management and advanced GIS methods learned in this class, see Mi Diao's PhD dissertation, "Sustainable Metropolitan Growth Strategies: Exploring the Role of the Built Environment" (Sept.
 2010).

 Part I: Athena Space & ArcGIS Example

 Class Lockers and WinAthena lab machines: We are going to use our class and personal network lockers within the 'Athena' space on the andrew network file system (AFS).
 All data we will use in the first half of the class (that is, pre-project) will be stored in /afs/athena.mit.edu/course/11/11.521/data.
-From WinAthena PCs on campus, this class data locker can be accessed via drive Z: [Navigate the directory tree to get to: Z:\athena.mit.edu\course\11\11.521\data ].
-For your convenience, you can use Tools/Map-network-drive in Windows Explorer to mount the class locker as drive K:.
-You will save your own work in your personal Athena locker (which is automatically attached as drive I: when you log into the lab machines).
-The class exercises can also be done on your own laptop or desktop computer (both on and off campus) if your machine is properly configured (with ArcGIS, Oracle Client tools, AFS, Kerberos, and - if off campus - a virtual private network connection).
-All this software is free for MIT students but the installation can be tricky.
-MIT also supports a Citrix server that lets you run some of the exercises on the server from your latop or desktop even if the GIS and RDBMS software is not installed on your machine.
-We will provide instructions and limited support for such personal computer connections.
+From WinAthena PCs on campus, this class data locker can be accessed via drive Z: [Navigate the directory tree to get to: Z:\athena.mit.edu\course\11\11.521\data].
+For your convenience, you can use Map-network-drive option in Windows Explorer to mount the class locker as drive K:.
+(Right-click 'This-PC' in Windows Explorer and choose 'map-network-drive'.)

 ARCGIS REVIEW